lambdaclass/concrete/docs/LANGUAGE_GAPS.md

 Tuple destructuring `let (a, b) = ...;` remains unsupported, but only because Concrete has no tuple types — there is nothing to destructure.

-### 10. Interpreter/runtime data-structure ergonomics are still thin
+### 10. Interpreter/runtime data-structure ergonomics are still maturing

 MAL exposed an important distinction: